 One surprising benefit of the system has been the development of greater IT confidence among Pact’s staff.
 The system’s ease-of-use and intuitive information flow have transformed the attitudes of staff who’ve never or rarely used computers in the past.
 Other, more experienced users have embraced the opportunity to become subject matter experts for their region.
 Data Cilice, the volunteer who helped to define the information requirements of the CRM, found her expertise in such great demand that she eventually accepted a staff position with Pact.
 She’s also been engaged as the Pact representative working with the Ministry of Health to assist other non-government organisations get their client management systems up and running.

 In the years since deploying the CRM, Pact has periodically introduced modifications to the software in a bid to help users do even more.
-Shand believes this process of continual improvement will remain, noting, “Sage CRM is quite robust in terms of its ability to be adapted.”
+Shand believes this process of continual improvement will remain.

 “At present, the core software gives us plenty of capabilities to work with and we know that we can further adapt and flex it for our own needs.
 It’s a very useful capability to be able to develop more and glean more.”